 Here is a National Trust sign indicating the Bowder Stone.

 *5 A woodland path leads to the stone, which is a huge boulder carried by a glacier and a remnant of the last ice age.
-There is a ladder leading to the top of the stone, much loved by children of all ages.
+There is a ladder leading to the top of the stone, much loved by children of

 *6 Rejoin the Borrowdale road and follow this while enjoying views of High Spy and Maiden View on the left.

 *7 Turn left across the River Derwent and into Grange-in-Borrowdale.
 Pass through — but do take time to stop — and follow a lane for almost a mile.

 *8 Pass through a gate and look for a footpath sign for Lodore.
 Here there is one of the Lake District’s most beautiful waterfalls.
 Turn and twist through Manesty Woods and in damp places cross